-To complement the color for women, I found these Classic Winter Boots for men that are also available in a range of colors.
+To complement the color for women, I found these Winter Boots for men that are also available in a range of colors.
 Find them here.

 It sure can get quite chilly during your Japan winter travel and you need some gloves to keep your hands warm.
 I have these amazing pair of mittens/gloves which can be used fingerless when you are holding your train ticket or counting change.
 But, can be converted to mittens with the flap when you are relaxing!
-I love this two in one feature and the best part is that it is also available in a variety of colors.
+I love this two-in-one feature and the best part is that it is also available in a variety of colors.
 See here on how you can get them.

 I found a pair of fleece lined cargo pants for men that my husband would totally dig!
 These pants feel almost like sweatpants and are super comfortable and warm.
 Find the cargo pants here.

 I wear a scarf to cover my hair so usually, I am warm enough.
 For those who don’t, I love this cute beanie hat that has a pom attached which really makes it even cuter.
-It is fleece lined and big enough that you can even sport a bun inside and the beanie would fit just fine.
+It is big enough that you can even sport a bun inside and the beanie would fit just fine.

 One of the things I mostly neglect AND forget are socks!
 They are so important when you are traveling to a cold place and also when you have shoes with you.
 There have been events when I have forgotten to pack them and well, just have had to buy whatever was available.